AngelaFrecklington/data-analytics-portfolio/README.md

 # Data Analytics Portfolio – Angela Frecklington

 Welcome to my data analytics portfolio.

-This repository contains projects demonstrating my skills in data analysis.
+I am a career changer transitioning into the tech industry, currently studying Data Analytics while building practical, real-world projects.
+With a background in business ownership and the mining industry, I bring strong problem-solving skills, attention to detail, and a focus on delivering meaningful outcomes.

+www.linkedin.com/in/angela-frecklington

 ## Skills
 - SQL (queries, joins, aggregations)